 Excerpt from piano improvisations on the back of a truck driving through New Delhi | Published on 12" vinyl

-One day before my performance, a young Lebanese minister was killed in Beirut; it was part of the long string of political assassinations that had started with PM Hariri in Feb 2005.
+One day before my performance, a young Lebanese minister was killed in Beirut; it was part of the long parade of political assassinations that had started with PM Hariri in Feb 2005.
 I decided not to tune the piano.
 It suited perfectly with the chaos of the city I was in (Delhi) and the city I was from (Beirut).
 A different chaos, but one nevertheless.
 I had taken the piano out of its normal 'habitat' therefore de-contextualizing an ordinary setting, and was using it to interact with a city that was not mine in a language I knew best.
 We drove around the busy roads of Delhi with me sitting in the back improvising on the piano, challenging the instrument to connect with the urban environment, almost like trying to fit in a place I didn't belong to.
 Some drivers would beep back, some would just stare in awe thinking it was a movie that was being shot.
-Feeling the instrument turn into a purely sonic interface to communicate with cars, rikshaws and trucks was both an intense and painful experiment... after 2 hours on tortuous roads, the mechanism disconnected from the soundboard and the piano gave up.
+Feeling the instrument turn into a purely sonic interface to communicate with cars, rikshaws and trucks was both an intense and painful experiment... and after 2 hours on tortuous roads, the soundboard disconnected from the piano that eventually gave up.